 We woke up to sunny skies and headed to the famed Pocono Raceway to set up in the early morning humidity.

-We’ve been to Bimmerfest West countless times, and being BMW fans personally it’s one of our favorite events out here in Cali – so we had high hopes for MPACT.
-We were told it’d be smaller than Bimmerfest but, with Bimmerfest East now cancelled, and people (much like us) yearning for car events due to the Coronavirus, the event drew in quite an impressive crowd.
+We’ve been to Bimmerfest West countless times, and being BMW fans personally, it’s one of our favorite events out here in Cali – so we had high hopes for MPACT.
+We were told it’d be smaller than Bimmerfest but, with Bimmerfest East now canceled, and people (much like us) yearning for car events due to the Coronavirus, the event drew in quite an impressive crowd.

 Later on in the day, attendees reported waiting upwards of four hours to get in, and multiple people running out of gas in line… The event staff had no clue just how much the show was going to explode.

 This meant the CSF booth had tons of foot traffic.
 We had a blast meeting everyone, checking out the builds, and showing off our products to all of the BMW enthusiasts of the East alongside Kies Motorsports’ F80 M3 and Tyspeed’s Club Racer F87 M2 that was on and off the track all day.